 Catherine joined the Society in January 2017 as a financial accountant, before moving to take responsibility for Risk & Compliance in June 2019.
 Catherine was appointed to the Board in July 2021.
 She is a Chartered Accountant with over 25 years' experience within the South Wales area.
 She has worked in a variety of accountancy practices, both large and small, including spending 5 years as an external audit manager at KPMG.
 She also subsequently spent 8 years in industry as a finance manager at Tata Steel.
-Catherine is a member of the Board Risk Committee.
 Catherine is Chair of the Conduct Management Committee and a member of the Assets and Liabilities and Credit Risk Management Committees.

-Stephen Maddock (Non-Executive Director)
+Lynn Pamment (CBE) (Non-Executive Director)